 I had to stop for a while because my right thigh was cramping up.
 I thought, Is this the end of my swim?
 After some rest, I pushed through and finished.
 Even if I had stopped at 5,000 yards I would have been far ahead of anyone who had spent the morning on the couch.

 Next year I’ll make sure I have enough electrolytes in my body so I don’t cramp.
 And I’ll stop if I need to – this isn’t life and death.

 Content marketing application: If you are spending too much and getting zero results then maybe it’s time to stop the content development for a bit, or just ratchet it back a bit.
 If you are successful in getting leads in other ways then maybe you don’t need to rely on SEO.
 Your industry might be too competitive to get results without a huge investment in SEO.
 The good news is your content will likely create at least some results even if you aren’t beating the big dogs head to head.

-I saw this a couple years ago when working with a personal injury law firm.
+I saw this a couple of years ago when working with a personal injury law firm.
 His competition had been doing SEO for a decade and there was no way he’d be able to catch up without quadrupling his monthly budget.

 5.7 Have a Plan